MichaelMarkieta/china_air_monitor/readme.md

 # Why?

-I am particularly interested in exploring the spatial-temporal aspect of this PM2.5 toxity data.
+I am particularly interested in exploring the spatial-temporal aspect of this PM2.5 toxicity data.
 By examing the four Chinese cities, their hourly reports, and the spread of PM2.5 particulate matter, we can construct a geovisual analyses to better understand how particulate matter is distributed over China's developed regions over time (throughout the day and night).